-8. May Help With Cancer
+11. Oregano May Help With Cancer

-There have been studies that showed oregano may have the potential to be added to anti-cancer treatments.
+There have been studies that show oregano may have the potential to be added to anti-cancer treatments.

 Since oregano is also rich in antioxidants, these compounds may also aid in cancer prevention by fighting off free radical damage.

-One of these particular compounds is carvacrol which is being studied to have cancer-fighting properties.
+One of these particular compounds is carvacrol, which is being studied to have cancer-fighting properties.

-9. Oregano Can Help Reduce Inflammations
+12. May Help Reduce Inflammations

 But chronic inflammations are.
 It contributes to the development of autoimmune conditions, diabetes, and heart diseases.